l4d/perf_boost/README.md

 3. Remove the -lv (low violence) launch command if being used.

-*Note: Changing resolutions resets parts of the cfg and requires a restart or exec fps.
+*Note: Changing resolutions resets parts of the cfg and requires a restart or exec fps in console.

 Benchmarking
 ------------------